 In 2002, an alternative road scheme was devised that allowed for the retention of all the kilns and stacks and did not compromise any of the heritage values of the adjacent Ascot Racecourse, which was another continuing concern.
 Roadwork commenced in 2006 and the developers of Ascot Waters began investigations to remediate the site.
 A southern section of concrete building pad was removed.
 The new road system brought Grandstand Road closer to the east end of the premises, within metres of the easternmost chimney stack.
-This was near to the road's pre-1980s alignment and separated from the site the c.1955 brick administration building, which was subsequently demolished in 2008.74
+This was near to the road's pre-

-68 SHO Files, P00868.
+69 SHO Files, P00868.

-70 Other Perth metropolitan areas included East Perth and Subi Centro.
+71 Other Perth metropolitan areas included East Perth and Subi Centro.

-71 SHO Files, P00868.
+72 SHO Files, P00868.

-72 SHO files P00868
+73 SHO files P00868

-73 SHO database entry, P00868
+74 SHO database entry, P00868